A Taxonomy of Prompt Modifiers for Text-To-Image Generation: Taxonomy of Prompt Modifiers

 \section{Taxonomy of Prompt Modifiers}

-Our research points towards there being six different types of prompt modifiers (subject terms, image prompts, style modifiers, quality boosters, repetitions, and magic terms) used by practitioners in the text-to-image art community.
-We want to highlight that this taxonomy reflects the online community's understanding of prompt modifiers.
-Technically, a text-to-image system will always produce images of a subject in a certain style and quality, because subjects, style, and quality are inseparably interwoven in the neural network's latent space.
-The taxonomy presented in this paper reflects the community's understanding of modifiers which was used to categorize modifiers into six different types.
+This research points towards there being six different types of prompt modifiers (subject terms, image prompts, style modifiers, quality boosters, repeating terms, and magic terms) used by practitioners in the text-to-image art community (see summarized in \autoref{tab:modifiers}).
+This taxonomy reflects the practitioner's comprehension of prompt modifiers, a knowledge that was instrumental in classifying these modifiers into six distinct categories.

-\textbf{Subject terms} indicate the desired subject to the text-to-image system (e.g., \texttt{``an old car in a meadow''} or \texttt{``a landscape at dawn''}).
+\textbf{Subject terms} indicate the desired subject to the text-to-image system (e.g., \textit{``a landscape''} or \textit{``an old car in a meadow''}).
 While it is possible to generate images without subject terms, the subject is essential for controlling the image generation process.
 On the other hand, since text-to-image systems were trained on images in context of their descriptive text, subject terms can, in some cases, have less control over the outcome.
 One such case is the artist Zdzisław Beksiński who developed a unique and recognizable style but never provided titles for his artworks.
-For this reason, early text-to-image systems struggled to reliably reproduce specific subjects in images generated to resemble Beksiński's artworks.
+For this reason, early text-to-image systems, such as VQGAN--CLIP, struggled to reliably reproduce specific subjects in images generated to resemble Beksiński's artworks.